cneskey/bookmarklets/README.md

 # Bookmarklets
-Bookmarklets are Like macros you store as bookmarks.
+Bookmarklets are like macros you store as bookmarks.

 ## Favicon finder
 Return the favicon of the current page's domain using Google's favicon API.